 Why are many of us so weak and inefficient?
 It is because we look to self, studying our own temperaments and wondering how we can make a place for ourselves, our individuality, and our peculiarities, in the place of studying Christ and His character.

 This is a time when every man in a responsible position, and every member of the church, should bring every feature of his work into close accord with the teachings of the word of God.
 By untiring vigilance, by fervent prayer, by Christlike words and deeds, we are to show the world what God desires His church to be.

 Having the character of Christ, we can carry on the work of God together.
 The Christ in us will meet the Christ in our brethren, and the Holy Spirit will give that union of heart and action which testifies to the world that we are children of God.
 May the Lord help us to die to self and be born again, that Christ may live in us, a living, active principle, a power that will keep us holy.

 Strive earnestly for unity.
 Pray for it, work for it.
 It will bring spiritual health, elevation of thought, nobility of character, heavenly-mindedness, enabling you to overcome selfishness and evil surmisings, and to be more than conquerors through Him that loved you and gave Himself for you.

 — Testimonies for the Church Volume 9, p.185-188

-Dear heavenly Father, forgive me when I climb onto the judgement seat.
+Dear heavenly Father, forgive me when I climb into the judgement seat.
 Help me to die to self and be born again in Christ.
 Fill me with Your truth that I may say Your words and do Your deeds.
-Live in my heart, O Lord, that I may be one with Your people the Holy Spirit will give us a union of heart and action.
+Live in my heart, O Lord, that I may be one with Your people.
+May the Holy Spirit give Your people a united heart and unity of purpose.